 Why More Cardio Is Not The Answer to Burn Fat

-When it comes to fat loss, over the years I have found that most people want that single answer, that isolated strategy where all they have to do is just that one thing and it will grant them results like a genie in a bottle.
-Everyone wants a silver bullet when in reality, when it comes to fat loss there are just a bunch of lead bullets that you have to fire, and reload.
-Fire, and reload.
-Which over time, get you to your
+When it comes to fat loss, over the years we have found that most people want that single answer, that isolated strategy where all they have to do is just that one thing and it will grant them results like a genie in a bottle.
+Everyone wants a magic pill when in reality, when it comes to fat loss there are just a bunch of simple and incredibly effective habits that ultimately add up to significant body re-composition.

 Wah, wah, wahhhh.
-Right out of the gates I hit you with that boring shit.
+Right out of the gates we kill your buzz with something boring.

-I really cannot over hype the importance of starting with the basic concept of food preparation and making your own meals, which is why it bats leadoff today.
-It’s the reason why it’s our singular focus the first few weeks of Coach Ashley’s NUTRITION+ program.
-We have found that so many folks think they are eating well, think they are eating the right level of calories, and think they are dialed in.
+We really cannot over hype the importance of starting with the basic concept of food preparation and making your own meals, which is why it bats leadoff today.
+It’s the reason why it’s our singular focus the first few weeks of Coach Ashley’s nutrition programs.
+We have found that so many folks think they are eating well and in reality are not.

 The only way to begin to correct this is to get in the habit of making your meals at home.
 You wouldn’t fix the roof of a house after a hurricane before you fixed the foundation and the same goes for diet.
 Own your home base.
 If you have the extra motivation then keep a food log of what you eat.
 You will be less inclined to eat garbage and overeat when you have to physically prepare it and take responsibility of logging it.